 Additionally, we recommend that you check whether your invoices comply with the local invoice requirements.

-VAT on seller fees
+Is VAT collected on seller fees?

 Am I required to have a VAT ID?